maxmedina18/maxmedina18/README.md

 I’m looking to collaborate on anything interesting.

-How to reach me ... medimax2024@gmail.com
+How to reach me: medimax2024@gmail.com

 <!---
 maxmedina18/maxmedina18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.